nixworks/public/news/2009/09/2/README.md

 _Context: Iraq, bank robbery, hanging_

 ### [ A Taliban blast kills Afghan deputy chief of intelligence Abdullah Laghmani.
 The blast shakes the city of Mihtarlam, 60 miles (100 kilometers) east of Kabul in Laghman Province; it kills several government officials and wounds several civilians. ](/news/2009/09/2/a-taliban-blast-kills-afghan-deputy-chief-of-intelligence-abdullah-laghmani-the-blast-shakes-the-city-of-mihtarlam-60-miles-100-kilomete.md)
-_Context: Afghan, Kabul, Laghman Province, Mihtarlam, Taliban_
+_Context: Afghanistan, Kabul, Laghman Province, Mihtarlam, Taliban_

 ### [ Two American journalists held by North Korea for illegal entry admit to crossing the border but claim North Korean guards arrested them on the Chinese side of the border and dragged them back into the country. ](/news/2009/09/2/two-american-journalists-held-by-north-korea-for-illegal-entry-admit-to-crossing-the-border-but-claim-north-korean-guards-arrested-them-on.md)
 Two U.S. journalists held by North Korea for illegal entry admitted they crossed into the reclusive state, but said North Korean guards arrested them on the Chinese side of the border and dragged them back into the country.

 ### [ The death certificate of American pop star and entertainer Michael Jackson is amended to reflect his cause of death as homicide via "injection by another". ](/news/2009/09/2/the-death-certificate-of-american-pop-star-and-entertainer-michael-jackson-is-amended-to-reflect-his-cause-of-death-as-homicide-via-inject.md)
-_Context: Michael Jackson, United States, death, homicide, injection, pop_
+_Context: Michael Jackson, U.S., death, homicide, injection, pop_

 ### [ Ennama Asfari, the co-president of a Committee for the Respect of Freedoms in Western Sahara, is jailed for four months for insulting a policeman. ](/news/2009/09/2/ennama-asfari-the-co-president-of-a-committee-for-the-respect-of-freedoms-in-western-sahara-is-jailed-for-four-months-for-insulting-a-pol.md)
 _Context: Committee for the Respect of Freedoms, Ennama Asfari, Western Sahara_